 Learn how make delicious Persian saffron rice at home.
 This easy rice recipe with a rich flavor and gorgeous golden color is the perfect side dish for your table.

-Rice for me is like bread for the French.
+We love our rice recipes and can't wait to share more with you.
 You can make it in so many different ways, from Persian one pot tomato rice and dill rice and peas to mujadara.
-Today, I’m going to show you how to make a Persian style rice with saffron at home.
+Today, I'm going to show you how to make a Persian style rice with saffron at home.

 Saffron is my absolute favorite spice because of its flavor and aroma.
 It's delicate yet strong and if used well, it can transform any dish from normal to extraordinary.
 Take the humble rice as an example: we've all had it, we all like it.
 But when mixed with saffron, this good old dish will turn into a masterpiece that with every spoonful you'd ask yourself: where has this been all my life?

 Saffron rice is a golden rice dish that's popular among Iranians and Indians.
 Made with long grain basmati rice and liquid saffron, this Persian delicacy is a staple in many households.